bontix-77/scRNAseq/Code/nf-scRNA/slurm_HPC /README.md

 singularity pull docker://bontix77/sc_rna:v1.1
 ```

-ATTENTION: to run the HPC version of the nextflow please use the `nextflow.config` and the `seurat_celldex.R` version contained in this folde.
+ATTENTION: to run the HPC version of the nextflow please use the `nextflow.config` and the `seurat_celldex.R` versions contained in this folder.
 Include to the `r-scripts` folder the file `celldex.rds`.